 When it comes to selling your home, first impressions can make or break a sale.
 Luckily, getting prospective buyers to notice your house doesn’t have to cost a small fortune.
-Karli Younger, a licensed realtor with Virginia Properties, suggests five key projects (ranging from $30 to $600) that could deliver major bang for your buck—and give your home a pleasant face-lift.
+Karli Younger, a licensed realtor with Virginia Properties, suggests five key projects (ranging from $30 to $600) that could raise your home’s appraisal value—and give your home a pleasant face-lift.

 Upgrade Your Front Door

 If your door is old or in disrepair, consider replacing it.
 But if it is in good shape, repainting can be just as effective for upping curb appeal—and far less expensive.
 “Cost is minimal, less than $100 if you do it yourself,” she says.

 Choose a color that compliments your facade.
 “Bold and bright hues, such as turquoise and cobalt, are attention-grabbing and very popular now,” says Younger.
 “But a charcoal black door will always appeal to the masses.”

 Exterior lighting makes a home look regal at night.
 But path lights, flood lights and lampposts also have a safety side benefit: they increase visibility and beef up your home’s security.